European General Data Protection Regulation

 We process two kinds of information about you:

-This is information about you, your health and your symptoms if unwell, as well as data shared by your phone such as your IP address and location.
+This is information about you, your health and your symptoms if unwell.
+It includes:

 We process this data in order that: